Fr0syaGod/SAMP-Cheat-Tables-/README.md

 * infinity armor **[byte]** ***value 0/1 - off/on***
 * SetWeather use value 0-17

-**I will not deal with documentation on functions, I wrote only those that really need to be able to change
+**I will not deal with documentation on functions, I wrote only those that really need to be able to change** **Not all functions are presented in the description, there are many more of them and the possibilities are endless**